mikahama/murre/README.md

 **Normalization (Finnish)**

 Niko Partanen, Mika Hämäläinen, and Khalid Alnajjar.
-2019.
+(2019).
 [Dialect Text Normalization to Normative Standard Finnish](https://www.aclweb.org/anthology/D19-5519/).
 In *the Proceedings of the 5th Workshop on Noisy User-generated Text (W-NUT)*.

 **Normalization (Swedish)**

 Mika Hämäläinen, Niko Partanen and Khalid Alnajjar.
-Accepted.
+(Accepted).
 Normalization of Different Swedish Dialects Spoken in Finland.
 In *the Proceedings of the 4th ACM SIGSPATIAL International Workshop on Geospatial Humanities*.

 **Dialect generation**

-Hämäläinen, M., Partanen, N., Alnajjar, K., Rueter J. & Poibeau T. (2020).
-[Automatic Dialect Adaptation in Finnish and its Effect on Perceived Creativity](https://researchportal.helsinki.fi/files/144027877/ICCC20_finnish_dialect_normalization.pdf).
-In Proceedings of the 11th International Conference on Computational Creativity. p.
+Mika Hämäläinen, Niko Partanen, Khalid Alnajjar, Jack Rueter & Thierry Poibeau (2020).
+[Automatic Dialect Adaptation in Finnish and its Effect on Perceived Creativity](https://www.researchgate.net/publication/344157810_Automatic_Dialect_Adaptation_in_Finnish_and_its_Effect_on_Perceived_Creativity).
+In *Proceedings of the 11th International Conference on Computational Creativity*. p.
 204-211

 ## Data